no-passwd/GoldBachCtl/README.md

 ## Command

-To operate the Goldbach Conjecture Verifier, use the following commands with the appropriate argument :
+Using command operate Goldbach Conjecture Validator, use the following commands with the appropriate argument :

-**Start Verification:**
+**Start:**
 ```bash
 ./GoldBachCtl start
 ```
-This command initiates the verification process.
+This command will initiates the process in background.

-**Stop Verification:**
+**Stop:**
 ```bash
 ./GoldBachCtl stop
 ```
-This command stops the verification process.
+This command stops the process.

-**Suspend Verification:**
+**Suspend:**
 ```bash
 ./GoldBachCtl suspend
 ```
-Temporarily pause the background verification process.
+Temporarily pause the background process.

-**Resume Verification:**
+**Resume:**
 ```bash
 ./GoldBachCtl resume
 ```
-Resume the background verification process after it has been suspended.
+Resume the background process after it has been suspended.

 **Check Status:**
 ```bash
 ./GoldBachCtl status
 ```
-Display the status of the background verification process.
+Display the status of the background process.

 **Configure Settings:**
 ```bash
 ./GoldBachCtl config
 ```
-Change the configuration settings for the verifier.
+Change the configuration settings for the Validator.

 **Limit CPU Usage:**
 ```bash
 cpulimit --limit 20 -- ./GoldBachCtl start
 ```
-This command limits the CPU usage of the verifier to 20% while starting the verification process.
-It is useful for ensuring that the verifier does not consume too many system resources.
+This command will limits the CPU usage of the Validator to 20% while starting the background process.

 ## Info
 For more detailed information about each command and options, use the `--help` command to access the built-in manual.